Culture of Baltimore: Bull and oyster roasts

-Bull roasts and oyster roasts are fund-raising events held in Baltimore and neighboring counties.
-Tickets are sold per person or discounted by the table (seating 8–10 people).
+Bull roasts and oyster roasts are fundraising events held in Baltimore and neighboring counties.
+Tickets are sold per person or at a discounted rate for the table (seating 8–10 people).
 They are scheduled during the "R" months (September–April), when oysters are prevalent.
-The menu may consist of pit beef, ham, turkey, or oysters, the latter being variously served fried, raw (on the half shell), or stewed with buttery milk or cream.
-Typically, a smorgasbord of side dishes (such as mashed potatoes, macaroni and cheese, green beans, cole slaw) is featured along with a fresh salad bar.
-Beer and wine may be purchased while standard drinks (soda, iced tea) are included with the purchase of the ticket.
+The menu may consist of pit beef, ham, turkey, or oysters, the latter being served variously fried, raw (on the half-shell), or stewed with buttery milk or cream.
+Typically, a smorgasbord of side dishes (such as mashed potatoes, macaroni and cheese, green beans, and coleslaw) is featured, along with a fresh salad bar.
+Beer and wine may be purchased, while standard drinks (soda, iced tea) are included with the ticket.

-In addition to the profits from tickets sales, a variety of gambling and other fundraising activities are often features, such as a wheel where one bets on numbers (similar to a simplified roulette game), raffles, or auctions.
-The prizes might be monetary or items donated by local residents, organizations, businesses, or sports heroes.
+In addition to the profits from ticket sales, a variety of gambling and other fundraising activities are often featured, such as a wheel where one bets on numbers (similar to a simplified roulette game), raffles, or auctions.
+The prizes might be monetary or items donated by residents, organizations, businesses, or sports heroes.

 Lake trout

 "Lake trout" is actually fried Atlantic whiting.
-It is typically served as a sandwich with a number of condiments, such as ketchup and horseradish sauce.
+It is typically served as a sandwich with condiments such as ketchup and horseradish sauce.
 Lake trout is an everyday food, and is often served wrapped in aluminum foil in a standard paper lunch bag at small take-out establishments.